 World Trade Organisation (WTO) non-discrimination rules have implications for imports.
 If the UK wishes to allow imports from the EU to carry on without tariffs, then it will need to apply the same regime to any country’s products (with some developing country exceptions) unless a UK-EU Free Trade Agreement is concluded.
 Putting low or zero tariffs on UK imports from all countries would help to keep prices down for consumers but could undercut UK farmers.
 In contrast, putting higher tariffs on imports to help protect farmers from increased competition from non-EU countries’ products could increase prices in the shops.

 The UK lodged in 2018 WTO tariff schedules to apply to imports after Brexit.
-However, the May Government announced temporary tariffs in March 2019 that would apply for up to a year in the event of no deal.
+However, the Government has announced temporary tariffs that would apply for up to a year in the event of no deal.
 Whilst the majority of imports to the UK would be tariff free, tariffs would apply to some agri-food products, with higher levels for products such as sheepmeat and beef to protect these sectors.
 Zero tariffs would apply to other foodstuffs however, such as vegetables and eggs.
 No tariffs would be applied to imports to Northern Ireland from the Republic of Ireland.